Peel Roleplay

 We’re looking forward to our partnership developing further, to introducing new Simulated Patients and to working with increasingly varied scenarios and working with the school to add more improvements to the student experience.

-– Dr Tim Collins, Senior Lecturer in Clinical Skills & Patient Engagement, Academic Lead for OSCE & Patient Engagement, Kent & Medway Medical School.
+Dr Tim Collins, Senior Lecturer in Clinical Skills and Academic Lead for OSCES, Kent & Medway Medical School